FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Limitations and Future Work

 Throughout this paper, we studied various methods and settings in the context of supervised image classification, a highly explored problem in ML.
-While we do not make design decisions specific to image classification, incorporating other mainstream tasks into \litw is an immediate next step.
-Across the experiments in this paper, we impose some restrictive assumptions, albeit only a few, on \litw.
+While we do not make design decisions specific to image classification, incorporating other mainstream tasks into \litw is a potential next step.
+Also while the \fluid framework is agnostic to any particular data set, our experiments and conclusions are anchored in the computer vision domain.
+Across the experiments in this paper, we impose some assumptions about the learning conditions, albeit only a few, on \litw.
 For example, we currently assume that \litw has access to labels as the data streams in.
-One exciting future direction is to add the semi- and un-supervised aspects to \litw.
-Relaxing these remaining assumptions to get \litw even closer to the real world is an interesting direction for future work.
+One exciting future direction is to add the semi- or un-supervised aspects to \litw.
+Relaxing these remaining assumptions to bring \litw closer to real world conditions is an interesting future direction.